symbiotejs/docsite/md/Naming_collisions.md

 ## Custom element naming

 One of the weak parts of Custom Elements standard - is a common namespace for all custom tags registered in current runtime.
 So, if you developing something like widget or library, there is some danger of names collisions in a host application.
-Let's concider what to do in that case.
+Let's consider what to do in that case.

 The simplest way - is conventional naming.
 Use library-specific prefix or postfix for element names:
 ```html